 My teaching and research specialties are early modern literature and the digital humanities — that is, literature in the age of Shakespeare, and how digital tools are transforming scholarly inquiry.
-I got my Ph.D. from the University of Toronto in 2005, and my M.Phil. in Medieval and Renaissance Studies from the University of Cambridge in 2000.
-(Clare College, if you must know.)
+I got my Ph.D. in English from the University of Toronto in 2005, and my M.Phil. in Medieval and Renaissance Studies from the University of Cambridge in 2000.
+(Clare College, if that matters to you.)

 If you need my mailing address, it’s: